-Average cost: it typically works out around $1,000 for an all-inclusive 3-4 night stay.
+Average cost: prices vary depending on your tour provider but it typically works out around $1,000 for an all-inclusive 3-4 night stay.

 WILDLIFE IN MAASAI MARA

-Although the number of Mara leopards is currently unknown, it is believed to be higher than that of cheetahs.
+The Maasai Mara is a fantastic place to spot big cats – as you can see on the BBC’s Big Cat Diary series – and leopards are one of the stars of the Mara.
+Although the number of leopards is currently unknown, it is believed to be high.
 This does not make leopards any easier to spot as they are solitary and elusive animals.
 This shy nocturnal animal loves rocky and woodland areas and is most likely to be encountered resting in a tree.
 The Mara Predator Conservation Programme has compiled a leopard distribution map based on information from sightings since 2014.
 This suggests that the population is spread across the Mara but most concentrated in the Olare Motorogi Conservancy to the north of the MMNR.

-The Mara has one of the highest lion densities in Africa making it one of the best places to see lions.
+The Mara has one of the highest lion densities in Africa making it one of the best places to see lions in the world.
 The Mara Predator Project has identified 11 prides (over 400 lions) that reside in the Maasai Mara.
 The Marsh Pride, residing in the far northwest of the MMNR, is one of the celebrities of the lion world.
 As the star of both the BBC’s Big Cat Diary series and David Attenborough’s nature documentary, Dynasties.

 The best time for spotting lions is in the early mornings and evenings when they tend to be most active.
 If you’re staying in the MMNR or one of the neighbouring conservancies, the chances are that you’ll hear lions grunting and roaring through the night.
 You can spot them all year round.
 For the most dramatic encounters, head to the Reserve at the same time as the wildebeest migration, when they’re enlivened by the abundance of prey.

 The African bush elephants that live in the Mara are the largest species of elephant and the largest living land animal on Earth.
 Their extra-large ears and long front legs distinguish them from other types of elephants.
 There are 2,400 or so elephants that reside in the Mara so you have a good chance of seeing them.
 While they generally prefer scrublands and forests, they can be seen marching across the savannah in search of food.
-The conservancies adjoining the MMNR offer the best opportunities for getting up close to elephants in the company of an experienced guide, but access is limited to those staying in them.
+The conservancies adjoining the MMNR offer the best opportunities for getting up close to elephants in the company of an experienced guide.

 The Mara offers good opportunities for viewing Cape buffalo all year round, as the grasses in the ecosystem are their favourite food.
 An aerial count from 2017 estimated there are over 9,400 buffalo in the Maasai Mara.
 They can typically be found living in large groups, spending their time grazing the floodplains and savannah.
 Although older males who have been forced out by younger bulls may be solitary or in smaller bachelor herds.
 Cape buffalos have a reputation for suffering a severe lack of humour, taking on anything they dislike.
 They can charge at great speed when they feel threatened – making them the most feared animal on any walking safari!

 The Maasai Mara has one of the highest cheetah densities (roughly 31 adults) in the world, but it’s a landscape that is under increasing human pressure.
 Cheetahs are most active between sunrise and sunset.
+However, unlike other cats, they often hunt in the daytime when the larger cats are sleeping.
 While they are perhaps easiest to find in open grasslands, data has shown that they prefer woodland and thickets.
 For the best chances of seeing a cheetah, go with one of the experienced local guides.
 They will know roughly where they are based on previous sightings.
 They are also able to exchange information with other guides.
 If you do spot a cheetah, you can play a part in their conservation by downloading Spot a Cat and recording your sighting.